-- (a) A Cultural Monitoring Plan shall be prepared prior to the Start of Construction. - (b) At least six (6) months prior to the start of detailed design, a Suitably Qualified Person(s) identified in partnership with Mana Whenua shall commence the preparation of the Cultural Monitoring Plan. - (c) The objective of the Cultural Monitoring Plan is to identify methods for undertaking cultural monitoring to assist with management of any cultural effects during Construction works.
-To achieve the objective, the Cultural Monitoring Plan shall include: - Requirements for formal dedication or cultural interpretation to be undertaken prior to start of Construction Works in areas identified as having significance to Mana Whenua; - (ii) Requirements and protocols for cultural inductions for contractors and subcontractors; - (iii) Identification of activities, sites and areas where cultural monitoring is required during particular Construction Works; - (iv) Identification of personnel to undertake cultural monitoring, including any geographic definition of their responsibilities; and - (v) Details of personnel to assist with management of any cultural effects identified during cultural monitoring, including implementation of the Accidental Discovery Protocol - (d) If Enabling Works involving soil disturbance are undertaken prior to the start of Construction Works, an Enabling Works Cultural Monitoring Plan shall be prepared by a Suitably Qualified Person identified in collaboration with Mana Whenua.
-This plan may be prepared as a standalone Enabling Works Cultural Monitoring Plan or be included in the main Construction Works Cultural Monitoring Plan.

-Where appropriate, the Cultural Monitoring Plan shall align with the requirements of other conditions of the designation and resource consents for the Project which require monitoring during Construction Works.
+17. Cultural Monitoring Plan (a) A Cultural Monitoring Plan shall be prepared prior to the Start of Construction. (b) At least six (6) months prior to the start of detailed design, a Suitably Qualified Person(s) identified in partnership with Mana Whenua shall commence the preparation of the Cultural Monitoring Plan.
+(C) The objective of the Cultural Monitoring Plan is to identify methods for undertaking cultural monitoring to assist with management of any cultural effects during Construction works.
+To achieve the objective, the Cultural Monitoring Plan shall include: (i) Requirements for formal dedication or cultural interpretation to be undertaken prior to start of Construction Works in areas identified as having significance to Mana Whenua; (ii) Requirements and protocols for cultural inductions for contractors and subcontractors; (iii) Identification of activities, sites and areas where cultural monitoring is required during particular Construction Works; (iv) Identification of personnel to undertake cultural monitoring, including any geographic definition of their responsibilities; and (v) Details of personnel to assist with management of any cultural effects identified during cultural monitoring, including implementation of the Accidental Discovery Protocol (d) If Enabling Works involving soil disturbance are undertaken prior to the start of Construction Works, an Enabling Works Cultural Monitoring Plan shall be prepared by a Suitably Qualified Person identified in collaboration with Mana Whenua.
+This plan may be prepared as a standalone Enabling 6 6 7 Works Cultural Monitoring Plan or be included in the main Construction Works Cultural Monitoring Plan.
+Advi ce note: re appropriate, the Cultural Monitoring Plan shall align with the requirements ner conditions of the designation and resource consents for the Project which requi re monitoring during Construction Works.